 Moving on Up (MoU) is an initiative which aims to improve employment outcomes for young Black men in London.
-The initiative was established in 2014 and is a collaboration between BTEG, City Bridge Trust, Trust for London and, since 2018, the GLA's Workforce Integration Network.
+The initiative was established in 2014 and is a collaboration between BTEG (now Action for Race Equality), City Bridge Trust (now City Bridge Foundation), Trust for London and, since 2018, the GLA's Workforce Integration Network.